peleiden/rl-rubiks/README.md

 ```
 python runtrain.py --help
 ```
 to show the possible options.
 In many cases, using the parameters from a configuration file is preferable.
-We have included an example configuration file, which starts two trainings with different learning rates.
-Run the following command to start the trainings:
 ```
-python runtrain.py --config configs/train_ex.ini
+python runtrain.py --config configs/main_train.ini
 ```

 ### Evaluation of Agents